Modea/tailormade/README.md

 ## Creating, Updating, and Deploying Lambda functions with Serverless.
 Using the Serverless CLI will allow you to create, update and delete functions from your local environment instead of the AWS console.

 **Note:** You will need to be logged in to the AWS CLI to run `serverless deploy`.
-To login, run `aws configure` and follow the prompts to sign in using your creditials for the environment.
+To login, run `aws configure` and follow the prompts to sign in using your credentials for the environment.
+If you need programattic access keys for your user, follow the steps below.

+1. Sign into the AWS console.
+2.

 ## Building and Deploying to CI
 *To be completed following the completion of environment/deployment pipeline setup.*